 "A stab from behind and a tap on the head from the butt of a pistol.
 He cannot have been dead long, and yet every groat is gone.
 A man of position, too, I should judge from his dress-broadcloth coat by the feel, satin breeches, and silver buckles on his shoes.
 The rogues must have had some plunder with him.
-Could we but run across them, Clarke, it would be a great and grand thing."
+Could we be the Clarke, it would be a great and grand thing."

+Clarke, it would be a great and grand thing."

+What der with him.
+Could we but run across them,

-"It would, indeed," said I, heartily.
-"What greater privilege than to execute justice upon such cowardly murderers?"
+greater privilege than to execute justice upon such

+cowardly murderers?"